Govind-Joshi/wobotProject/README.md

    - Allows users to toggle the status (active/inactive) of a camera.
 5. **Delete Row**:
    - Removes a camera entry from the table.
+6. **Efficient redring**
+- optimise code with help of usecallback and usememo hooks

 ## Getting Started